boulas627/vulnerable-java-code/README.md

 In order to fix supply chain vulnerabilities, Dependabot was enabled in the repository settings and the following packages were upgraded:
 - Spring Framework
 - jackson-databind

+## Spring Framework
+This vulnerability generally speaking has a very high liklihood of exploitation (EPSS score of > 90%) and would cause significant impact if exploitated considering that it is vulnerable to remote code execution.
+When it comes to this repositories code and whether or not the appliction would be vulnerable to CVE-2022-22965, the following analysis has been done to examine exploitability:

+- JDK 9 or higher.
+It appears as though we are running a higher version for this application
+- Apache Tomcat as Servlet container.
+Apache Tomcat is embedded via spring boot.
+- The code is packaged as a WAR.
+This is not the case for this application as it is being packaged as a JAR.

+Because the code doesn't meet the WAR packaging requirement, this application would not be vulnerable to exploitation despite the fact that an older package is being used.
+In order to follow best practices and be extra careful, I will still be upgrading this package but the analysis above shows that this specific application wouldn't be vulnerable to the CVE outlined above.